 Learn how to use these programs:

-» EndNote/RefWorks exercise set (PDF; Public Health Library)
+» EndNote/RefWorks exercise set (PDF; from the Library)

-» RefWorks exercise set (PDF; Public Health Library)
+» RefWorks exercise set (PDF; from the Library)

-» Zotero exercise set (PDF; Public Health Library)
+» Zotero exercise set (PDF; from the Library)

 Literature Review Matrix (.doc):

 This chart may help you organize what you find in your literature search.

 This is a simplified version of the matrix presented in Health sciences literature review made easy: the matrix method (J. Garrard; Sudbury, MA: Jones and Bartlett Learning, 2011), available at the UCB libraries, call number R118.6 .G37 2011.

 Nearly all the databases you use to find articles, etc., retain your search history.
 Literature reviews, like epidemiological research, should be rigorous and reproducible.
 Save or print your search history to help document your search strategy, which will include: